Travel Guide to Sliven, Bulgaria

 - Geographic Coordinates: 42° 41′ North, 26° 20′ East

 Historically, Sliven was settled by the Thracians in 2 or 3 B.C.
-Remnants of the Touida Fortress are evident today and provide insight into the area's ancient settlers.
+Remnants of the Touida Fortress are evident today and provide insight into the area’s ancient settlers.
 As time progressed, Romans and Slavs both placed their marks on the town called Sliven.
-Many artifacts were left behind as testament to those who helped shape the area.
+Many artifacts were left behind as a testament to those who helped shape the area.
 In fact, Sliven is the only city or town in Bulgaria that retained its Slavonic name.

 In 1836, Dobri Zhelyazkov founded the first textile mill in the area.
 Fabrikadzhiyata (meaning “the factory owner”) grew from looms and parts that Zhelyazkov smuggled out of Russian in bags of Russian wool.
 His factory became a building of national importance.